freebird96/snippets/README.md

 # snippets
-Some code snippets that help me in the daily activities.
+Code Snippets for the daily usage.